Lemonjai/bier_v4/README.md

 * Add the validation for the form and all information must be done before positng is allowed
 * Add the image upload for the brewery

+Note: Need to add the brewery logo
+      Need to add the gallery
+      Need to add the users
+      Need to add the countries
+      Need to style for dashboard
+      Need to style for each page
+      Need to validate for post that one coomponent cannot be deleted if it is in use Need to add swipe side bar for ppl posting
+      Need to add the search, views and share

 # Nov 7, 2016
 * Created the relationship model between the colour and the beer post